paugier/mercurial-book/en/undo.rst

 repository.

-By configuring some hooks on that repository to validate incoming changesets (see chapter :ref:`chap:hook\ <chap:hook\>`), you can automatically prevent some kinds of bad changeset from being pushed to the central repository at all.
-With such a configuration in place, some kinds of bad changeset will naturally tend to “die out” because they can't propagate into the central repository.
+By configuring some hooks on that repository to validate incoming changesets (see chapter :ref:`chap:hook\ <chap:hook\>`), you can automatically prevent some kinds of bad changesets from being pushed to the central repository at all.
+With such a configuration in place, some kinds of bad changesets will naturally tend to “die out” because they can't propagate into the central repository.
 Better yet, this happens without any need for explicit intervention.

 For instance, an incoming change hook that verifies that a changeset will actually compile can prevent people from inadvertently “breaking the build”.